Marylhurst’s Historical Timeline

 - Marylhurst establishes an online degree completion program

 - Marylhurst is one of six institutions in the country – the only one on the West Coast – recognized by the Council on Adult and Experiential Learning for best practices in adult learning

 - Marylhurst begins offering online courses

-- Marylhurst College celebrates its 100th year of academic excellence and installs its online library
+- Marylhurst College celebrates its 100th year of academic excellence

 - Marylhurst College receives accreditation from the Northwest Association of Secondary and Higher Schools, now known as the Northwest Commission on Colleges and Universities